BbqGamer/blog/content/posts/mamba.md

 Below is the model architecture diagram taken from the original paper that nicely connects most of the concepts that we talked about in this blogpost.
 ![The Mamba Architecture](/mamba.png)
+Albert Gu and Tri Dao.
+2024.
+Mamba: Linear-Time Sequence Modeling with Selective State Spaces.
+In *First Conference on Language Modeling*.

 # Conclusions
 Mamba represents a middle ground between Transformers and RNNs.